DannieBGoode/criptomo/_posts/202201/en/2022-01-15-guide-curve-crypto.md

 ---
-title: The Ultimate Guide to using CURVE with Crypto.com
+title: The Ultimate Guide to using CURVE
 tags:
 - fi
 layout: post
-description: How to optimize the Crypto.com card with the Curve card.
+description: How to optimize the Crypto.com and Plutus.it card with the Curve card.
 Apple Pay.
 Google Pay, Samsung Pay.
 banner_image: 202201/curve-card.webp
 rating: 5
 TotalVotes: 10